sjhuang26/thinking-system/README.md

 ## State changes, attention

 Imagine someone attempts a deliberate practice system to improve cognitive intelligence, and their main strategy is quickly cycling attention between two loci.
 I reasonably imagine the cognitive map as a navegable high-dimensional space, so when the student moves attention from Locus A to Locus B, this is a **state change** that clearly reflects a point-to-point cognitive map navigation.

 Now suppose that the movement of attention reflects the migration of ten thousand **"attention soldiers"** towards Locus B (more soldiers means that nontrivial/subtle/unstable details and memory associations become activated); do all ten thousand move at once, or is it gradual: tens, hundreds, thousands?
+Attention is not as simple as flicking a light switch -- it is an invisible snowballing of soldiers one by one.

-You may see attention as binary, when in reality, I see it a subconscious snowballing of soldiers -- attention speed thus directly influences the speed to spot a nontrivial/subtle/unstable detail.
+From here, what I see is attention speed directly influencing the speed to spot a nontrivial/subtle/unstable detail.

-I believe attention training thus makes sense.
-What I have seen in the past is a lot of two-out-of-the-three implementations of the rules.
-What needs to happen, is the student needs to move back to household objects, not abstract ideas.
-From there, they need to commit to this construct of attention soldiers that are sprinting from Locus A to Locus B and back, developing the generalizable skill of **moving more attention soldiers at once**, where an agile army is well equipped to saturate a locus and extract increasingly unstable details, thus boosting cognitive intelligence by a signficant amount.
+We are forcing the student to commit to this construct of attention soldiers that are sprinting from Locus A to Locus B and back, developing the generalizable skill of **moving more attention soldiers at once**, where an agile army is well equipped to saturate a locus and extract increasingly unstable details.
+The student needs to practice these rules on household objects before moving to abstract ideas.
+We are hypothesizing that this will increase cognitive intelligence by a lot.

 If there are attention soldiers for memory palaces and other attention soldiers for word processing (perhaps the cognitive map contains a map of all words in the memory that the attention soldiers patrol, and seeing a word makes the attention soldiers rush to that spot), maybe the two teams will "blend together" into a big team in the subconscious of the cognitive map.

 Terminology note: **stable** and **unstable** refer to how easily details can be activated.
 Spatial-visual memory is notoriously stable, considering the fast speed that the individual hierarchically unpacks big details into little details, many of which are memorized and retained.
 Episodic memory is pretty stable.
 Declarative memory is notoriously unstable.
 I believe, from extrapolation from the Ebbinghaus forgetting curve, that the present sensory stream-of-consciousness is equivalent to an episodic memory with virtually infinite stability.

+I think I have created a worthwhile attention training.
+I have made three rules to parallel the principles of state changing.
+Here they are:

 1. mindfully compare the **stable detail** before-and-after, noting that state change can occur without any meaningful detail changes
 2. intrinsic reward for naming any **unstable detail** of a CORRECT locus